 If you are considering traveling to Vietnam through China, there are a few things you need to keep in mind.
-One of the most important aspects to consider is having a valid Vietnam eVisa to enter the country.
+One of the most important aspects to consider is having a valid Vietnam online eVisa to enter the country.
 The electronic visa for Vietnam is a requirement to visit the country for tourism purposes and it grants its holder a stay of up to 30 days.

 All three border crossings are situated in the northeast region of Vietnam.
 You can get to Mong Cai from Quang Ninh Province or from Halong City.
 One of the fastest ways to enter Vietnam is the Lao Cai – Hekou border.

-Crossing the border from China to Vietnam could depend on where do you wish to go first when arriving in Vietnam.
+Crossing the border from China to Vietnam could depend on where you wish to go first when arriving in Vietnam.
 Coming from China through Don Dang border gate is a good option if you wish to get to Hanoi as there are several buses or trains available.

-How to get to Hekou and reach Lao Cai
+How to Get to Hekou and Reach Lao Cai

 We’re going to share some information about the border crossing of Hekou in China and Lao Cai in Vietnam.
 To get to Hekou you can travel by bus or train, the latter being faster and cheaper.
-When traveling by train you will be able to admire some of the countryside.
+When traveling by train you will be able to admire some of the countrysides.
 Note that you will need to go through several security checks before boarding the train.

 Upon arrival in Hekou be sure to avoid the taxis and search for green buses that will take you straight to the border.
 When you arrive at the border, you will need to enter a building that has an “Exit” sign above a door.
 Bring the immigration ticket you completed when you entered China.
-Bear in mind that at this point you should have met the Vietnam eVisa requirements and applied for one before your trip.
+Bear in mind that at this point you should have met the Vietnam online Visa requirements and applied for one before your trip.
 Your eVisa for Vietnam grants you a stay of up to 30 days.